 Messi made nine appearances that season including his debut in the Champions League against Shakhtar Donetsk.
 His first goal came on May 1, 2005, against Albacete, which at the time made him the youngest goalscorer in the history of the club.

 From 2005 onwards, Messi became a regular in Barcelona’s starting lineup.
 From the time of his debut to today, Messi has helped Barca to 10 La Liga titles, four Champions League crowns, six Copa del Reys, eight Supercopa de Espanas, three UEFA Super Cups and three FIFA Club World Cups.

 As an individual, Messi has won almost every honour that the game has to offer, including six Ballon d’Ors.
-The player has made over 700 appearances for Barca's first team and scored in excess of 600 goals.
+The player made over 776 appearances for Barca's first team and scored 670 goals.

-In August 2020, the player became evermore dissatisfied with the direction of the club and expressed his desire to leave.
-In the end, the player begrudgingly decided to remain at the club to prevent a court battle.
+In August 2020, Messi became evermore dissatisfied with the direction of the club and expressed his desire to leave.
+In the end, he begrudgingly decided to remain at the club to prevent a court battle.
 Messi would later go on record saying that he would never go to court against the club.

 Barcelona's biggest rivals are Real Madrid.
 Any fixture featuring the two clubs is referred to as 'El Clasico' (The Classic) and it is one of the biggest games in world soccer.
 It is broadcast around the globe with hundreds of millions of fans tuning in.

 The two sides are often the main title contenders in La Liga, but the rivalry is as much about culture as it is about sport.

 Tensions stem from the Spanish Civil War, with politics often playing a part in proceedings too.
 With a strengthening Catalan independence movement of late, the clashes against their rivals from the Spanish capital have taken on increased significance.

 As things stand, Real Madrid have won 100 El Clasicos, Barcelona have won 97, and there have been 52 draws.